KuroiLight/Slide-/README.md

 # WindowShift
-WindowShift is re-write of my old AutoHotkey script [AHKDocker](https://www.autohotkey.com/boards/viewtopic.php?f=6&t=7095).
+WindowShift is re-write of my old AutoHotkey script [AHKDocker](https://www.autohotkey.com/boards/viewtopic.php?f=6&t=7095) in C#.
 The current implementation isn't usable but the majority of the boilerplate code is present and functional.

 Implementation Status: